splitforms.com

 The form-backend space has been weirdly stagnant for years.
 The expensive tools charge enterprise prices for what is, fundamentally, an HTTP endpoint and a queue.
 The cheap ones run on shoestrings and silently drop traffic during launches.
 The free tiers shrink every six months and the upgrade paths are priced as a punishment for growing.
 Most of the dashboards feel like they were last touched in 2017.

 I built splitforms because the gap is real and the fix isn't complicated — it's a matter of caring about the basics.
-A free tier that's actually useful (1,000 submissions per month, no expiring trial).
-Sane Pro pricing ($5/month for 5,000 submissions) and a long-horizon $59 4-year plan for indie projects that want predictability.
-Signed webhooks free on every tier.
+A free tier that's actually useful (500 submissions per month, no expiring trial).
+Sane Pro pricing ($5/month for 5,000 submissions) and a long-horizon $59 3-year plan for indie projects that want predictability.
+Signed webhooks unlocked from the $1/month Starter plan.
 A dashboard built this decade.
 A real human reading the support email.
 Open source code so you can audit or self-host if you ever need to.

 Areas of focus